marco-morales/QMSS-GR5069_Spring2022/README.md

 In his now classic [Venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram), [Drew Conway](https://en.wikipedia.org/wiki/Drew_Conway) described **Data Science** as sitting at the intersection between **good hacking skills**, **math / statistics knowledge**, and **substantive expertise**.
 Standard quantitative training in the social sciences supplies a fluid combination of all three, but tailored to **understanding human behavior**, and to **explaining why things happen the way they do**.
 Social scientists are, thus, a particular kind of data scientist.

-This course is a collection of topics that fill very specific gaps identified over the years on what a social scientist should know at minimum when entering Data Science, and what a data scientist should be skilled at to add immediate value to their teams.
+This course is a collection of topics that fill very specific gaps identified over the years on what a social scientist should know at minimum when entering Data Science, and the skills and best practices a data scientist should know  to add immediate value to their teams.

 To do that, this course aims to:
 * teach processes and practices at the **intersection of Data Science and Data Engineering** that are central to the **data product cycle**.
 Data Scientists typically start being exposed to Data Engineering on the job.
 There's much to be gained from early exposure to concepts and practices in this field;